 College Credit Before High School Graduation?

-Another even more popular option is to start with dual enrollment before your teen even graduates from homeschool with their high school diploma.
-One of the most beneficial movements in the past ten years for the homeschooling world has been the growth of dual enrollment in the United States.
+Certainly, a popular option is to start with dual enrollment before your teen even graduates from homeschool with their high school diploma.
+In fact, one of the most beneficial movements in the past ten years for the homeschooling world has been the growth of dual enrollment in the United States.
 Dual enrollment — also known by names such as “concurrent enrollment” or “dual credit” – – simply means the ability to take courses at a local college, community college, or via an online program that counts as credit for BOTH high school and college.

 Dual enrollment looks different in each state within the U.S. Make sure to check with a local college or your board of education for specifics on your state’s requirements.